Questions & Answers

 QUESTION: HABITAT FOR HUMANITY GIVES HOUSES TO POOR PEOPLE.

-ANSWER: Houses are not given to any one.
-West Pasco Habitat for Humanity builds houses with people in need and then sells the houses to homeowner partners though no-profit loans.
+ANSWER: Houses are not given to anyone.
+West Pasco Habitat for Humanity builds houses with people in need and then sells the houses to homeowner partners through no-profit loans.
 Because houses are built principally by volunteers, mortgage payments can be kept reasonable to those unable to obtain conventional financing.
-Habitat homeowners typically have incomes that are 30 percent to 50 percent of the median income in their area.
+Habitat homeowners typically have incomes that are 30 percent to 60 percent of the median income in their area.
 They are required to invest hundreds of hours in “sweat equity” – that is, time spent building their own home or other Habitat houses.

 QUESTION: HABITAT BUILD HOUSES ONLY FOR MINORITIES.